rcambrj/nix-pi-loader/README.md

 Raspberry Pis, the approach of using `sd-image.nix` restricts the ability to test the machine end to end (including bootloader) using `qemu-vm.nix`, which is what `testers.runNixOSTest` uses.

+This repository doesn't yet perform any tests with `testers.runNixOSTest`, but that will come soon.

 ## Getting started

 ### Prebuilt image